luisarizmendi/ocp-libvirt-ipi/README.md

 * KVM IP and bridge name (optional)
 * Cluster name and Domain (if your KVM is not local you can setup a < ip >.nip.io domain if you don't have a "real" domain name)
 * Public ssh key
-* Number of masters (1 or 3) and workers (1 or 2... more could be configured but then there is a chance that the router won't run on the first worker node where the iptables are forwarding, in that case you better have a loadbalancer configured)
+* Number of masters (3, since single master is failing randomly) and workers (0,1,2...or more.
+In case than more than 2 workers are deployed there is a chance that the router won't run on the first worker node where the iptables are forwarding, in that case you better have a the loadbalancer configured)

 In inventory